101 Best Practices to Recognize Your Housekeeping Team

 Invite all departments to bring a dish for a big potluck lunch honoring your Housekeeping team.
 Let your Housekeepers judge the dishes and have prizes ready for the winners.
 If you’re a larger hotel, invite a different department to sponsor lunch each day of the week.

 25. A Family Affair.

 Invite the whole family for a team get-together!
-Homewood Suites Fargo, ND, holds a Sunday afternoon cookout for the Housekeeping team and invites families to attend.
+Homewood Suites by Hilton Fargo holds a Sunday afternoon cookout for the Housekeeping team and invites families to attend.
 Games are held, prizes are given, and everyone enjoys meeting each other’s families!
 Invite other departments and ask them to bring food and refreshments.